|

 - :shortcut-default shortcut

-- Set the shortcut for given shortcut as the default.
-It doesn't
+- Set the shortcut for given shortcut as the default, that is the

 - :se[t] var=value